CyberSecurity010110/DragonKaliLinuxFixall/README.md

+# Note from the Author Jayson Rivers,
+# im currently working on a massive update to this
+# with 19 categories of more extensive repair/convenience
+# options.
+It is much more comprehensive and will be open source
+# freely available right here, when its finished

 # Dragon Kali Fix-All Tool

 A comprehensive tool for automating common troubleshooting and maintenance tasks on Kali Linux with a user-friendly GUI.